-Second, the team is investigating creating a summer camp for middle and high school students.
+The team continues to investigate the creation of a summer camp for middle and high school students.
 While there does look to be some market for a local summer camp, competition from universities in Austin, Dallas, and Denton still make this tentative.
-This project will become a central focus once the new Assistant Director has been hired.
+This project will become a central focus once the new Assistant Coach has been hired.